 - Information security management: This stretches from the initial contact of a potential vendor through to the delivery of the good or service and to the end of the vendor relationship.
 Information security isn't traditionally part of vendor risk management.
 However, the risk of security breaches has increased which has led to its inclusion.
 This stage is different to the other stages as the controls that protect customer data and sensitive data need to continually evolve as threats change.

 - Delivery: This is where the vendor delivers the good or service and also includes vendor performance management which can reduce reputational risk and improve disaster recovery.

 - Termination: This stage is straightforward for a low-value vendor.
 However, if it is a high-value vendor, offboarding can be anything but simple.
 To ensure vendors are offboarded properly, you need to ensure all contractual obligations are fulfilled and any sensitive data has been handed over or destroyed.

 Before diving into vendor lifecycle management, you need to plan out your supplier relationship management process from beginning to end.
 This will aid in future audits as you'll be able to find any vendor risk management policies, procedures, and processes that address each step in the lifecycle.

 With that said, due diligence processes will vary by company, industry, and region.
-Some regulations such as HIPAA dictate specific due diligence practices and some industries have adopted standardized processes.
+Some regulations such as NIST and HIPAA, dictate specific vetting practices and some industries have adopted standardized processes.
 Additionally, requirements can be different based on the type of vendor being assessed.